Estimated reading time: 4 minutes

-Let’s face it.
+Let us face it.
 Running a successful trucking business is difficult, even when the economy is doing well.
-It involves a number of responsibilities outside of driving a truck and picking the best routes.
-You need to understand tax regulations, commercial truck licensing, and other compliance-related issues.
-On top of that, you have to market your business, get new customers, and stay on top of your finances.
-And if you employ support staff, dispatchers, and other truckers, you will have even more tasks to juggle.
-So, what can you do to make a successful trucking business?
-This Balboa Capital blog post has five real-world strategies for you to consider.
+It involves many responsibilities outside of driving a truck and picking the best routes.
+For example, you must understand tax regulations, commercial truck licensing, and other compliance-related issues.
+You also have to market your business, get new customers, and manage your finances.
+In addition, if you employ support staff, dispatchers, and other truckers, you will have even more tasks to juggle.
+So, what can you do to keep your revenues in the fast lane?
+This Balboa Capital blog post can help.
+It features five steps to trucking business success.

 The driving force of the United States.

 Before we get to the growth strategies, we want to give you a top-level overview of the $795 billion trucking industry, the numbers of which are pretty impressive.
 More than 1.4 million trucking companies in the United States employ approximately 7.5 million people.
 Notably, 9 in 10 trucking companies operate fewer than seven trucks.
 Trucks transport over 80% of all cargo in our country.

 The most common types of goods transported via trucks are machinery equipment, technology, electronics, automobiles, gasoline, and mixed freight.

 Your business will incur two types of expenses: initial (non-recurring) and continuous (operating).
 Monitoring your costs can help prevent cash flow problems that coincide with slow months.
 Having enough working capital on hand will help you pay for fuel, maintenance costs, and meals, to name a few.
 It will also enable you to make payroll if your business has employees in a given pay period.

 Additionally, it would help to consider the cost of acquiring business equipment.
 Whether you work from home or office, you will need office furniture, computers, phones, Internet service, accounting software, and printers.
 Be frugal with your spending so you will never end up in the unfortunate position of not having enough cash to keep your business moving forward.